danielmarschall/oidplus/doc/config_values.md

 Note: If supported, you can use Apache's "ProxyPassReverseCookiePath" to translate the cookie path in a reverse-proxy setting.

+### XFF_TRUSTED_PROXIES

+    OIDplus::baseConfig()->setValue('XFF_TRUSTED_PROXIES', []);

+Contains the IP addresses of proxies of which the value `HTTP_X_FORWARDED_FOR` is trusted in order to determine the IP address of the real web-visitor.
+Otherwise `REMOTE_ADDR` will be used to determine the address of the web-visitor.
+Please note: If you have multiple proxies, then the second-level-proxy must trust the third-level-proxy and so on.
+OIDplus only verifies the address of its direct communication partner, i.e. the proxy that will identify itself through `REMOTE_ADDR`.

 ### RA_PASSWORD_PEPPER

     OIDplus::baseConfig()->setValue('RA_PASSWORD_PEPPER', '');